-As soon as we get pupils out of 'being' and into 'doing' and 'thinking' we are then moving them out of reptilian brain and into mammalian brain.
-Mammalian brain is the play, care, nurture, social bonding and curiosity area (the thumb in the hand model see p 2.)
+As soon as we get pupils out of 'being' and into 'doing' and 'thinking' we are moving them out of reptilian brain and into mammalian brain.
+Mammalian brain is the play, care, nuture and curiousity area (the thumb in the hand model see page 2.)
 This is where we are learning!